MoffettMcKenna/Getting-and-Cleaning-Data-Project/CodeBook.md

 2. Re-combine the test and train data into one set.
 3. The subject, Y, and X data was needed in one dataset, not spread out into multiple ones.
 First the data from the test and train sets were gathered into one dataset.
 Then the feature list was transposed into the column names of the X data.
 To meet the objectives of the project all the columns not containing data for Standard Deviation or Mean was then dropped out of the X.  Finally all the pieces were assembled left to right (subject, Y, X).
+To meet the second objective of the project this data is then subset by the volunteer id and activity.
+Each of the features for the subsets was averaged and this was added to a new table of data.
+This new table has one row per each unique (volunteer, activity) pair.

+## Processing Output
+There are two files created by the process above.
+FullResults.txt contains all of the original feature data.
+AverageResults.txt contains the averaged data.
+A copy of this file is included in this project.

 ## Variable Definitions
 While the full list is presented below for completeness, the precise meaning of variables after the first two (which the original files refer to as features) is best understood by consulting the features_info.txt file.
 But a summary of these names is reached by breaking them down into the following parts: